Hello there!

 Test Attribute Mapping

-• Oracle Apex : In External Directories, click Select, and then Test Attribute Mapping
+• Oracle Apex : In the External Directories, click Select, and then Test Attribute Mapping

 • Oracle Apex : Enter username to test Attribute Mapping configuration